arjaesj/Bootcamp-Homework-2/README.md

 # Bootcamp-Homework-2
 UWA Coding Bootcamp Homework for Week 2

-Repository contains files for my website.
+Repository contains files for My Website which have the following pages: About me, Portfolio & Contact Me.

 The website was constructed using Bootstrap elements and Bootswatch Slate theme and should be responsive.